 The COVID-19 pandemic has impacted MPEA's revenues, particularly through the loss of previously scheduled convention business beginning in March 2020 and related reductions in the locally imposed taxes described in the previous paragraph as a result of a reduction in overall economic activity.
 Public Act 101-0636 expanded MPEA's ability to use the proceeds of its bonds for any corporate purpose of MPEA during Fiscal Years 2021 and 2022.
-MPEA issued bonds in September 2020 and in July 2021(the "MPEA Series 2021A Bonds") which restructured certain outstanding obligations of MPEA and provided funds for corporate purposes, with both aspects of such borrowing designed to provide additional short-term financial flexibility for MPEA.
-MPEA has also entered into a forward delivery contract for the sale of MPEA's Series 2022A Expansion Project Bonds, which will be used to current refund the MPEA Series 2021A Bonds and other outstanding Expansion Project Bonds, which are scheduled to be delivered on March 17, 2022.
+MPEA issued bonds in September 2020, July 2021 and March 2022 which restructured certain outstanding obligations of MPEA and provided funds for corporate purposes, with both aspects of such borrowing designed to provide additional short-term financial flexibility for MPEA.